 Rating: 3 out of 5 stars

-Given my inclinations towards high-speed, mechanically intricate games, I would rate OMORI 3 out of 5 stars.
-While it excels in storytelling and atmosphere, the slower gameplay mechanics and pacing issues make it a challenging recommendation for gamers who, like me, thrive on rapid gameplay and precision.
+Because I like high-speed, detailed games, I give OMORI 3 out of 5 stars.
+It shines in story and mood, but the slower game systems and pacing issues make it hard to recommend to gamers who, like me, live for fast play and precision.

 If you’re a player who values profound narratives and can appreciate a slower, more contemplative gaming experience, give OMORI a shot.
 But if speed and real-time action are what get your heart racing, you might want to tread cautiously into this dreamscape.